JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 * Specify the <control>Project SDK</control> based on the **Java 8** JDK.
   This SDK will be the default JRE used to run Gradle, and the JDK version used to compile the plugin Java sources.

- > When targeting 2020.3 and later only, using Java 11 is now required, please see [blog post](https://blog.jetbrains.com/platform/2020/09/intellij-project-migrates-to-java-11/)
+ > When targeting 2020.3 and later only, using Java 11 is now required; please see this [blog post](https://blog.jetbrains.com/platform/2020/09/intellij-project-migrates-to-java-11/)
  >
  {type="note"}